christopherjenness/NBA-player-movement/README.md

 ![OffenseVelocity](examples/VelocityOffenseTeams.png)

 What we see makes sense- The Spurs have the most running incorporated into their offense.
 The Spurs are known for their "flowing" offense, so this makes sense.
-Interestingly, Houston has the slowest offense.
-This is using data from the 2015-16 season.
-It supports a number of claims at the time that Harden was out of shape this year.

 ![DefenseVelocity](examples/VelocityDefenseTeams.png)